 Each year, 75 percent of students in the high school Total Cohort pursuing an alternative graduation pathway (commonly referred to as the 4+1 pathway) will achieve a Regents equivalency score and pass an approved pathway assessment required for graduation by the end of their fourth year in the cohort.

-Percentage of the 2020 Graduation Cohort Pathway Students Demonstrating Success by Exam Type
+Percentage of the 2020 Graduation Cohort Pathway Students Demonstrating Success by Exam Type3 by Fourth Year Accountability Cohort

 At this time, Uncommon Brownsville North Charter School did not have 2020 cohort students in an alternative graduation pathway program.